ausgerechnet/cwb-cads/README.md

   flask --app cads --debug run
   ```

-## Manual

-We provide detailed information regarding general CADS functionality in the [manual](manual/cwb-cads-functionality.html) and details on MMDA functionality in the [MMDA manual](manual/cwb-cads-discoursemes.html).

 ## Frontend

 The repository contains a beta version of a frontend supporting MMDA functionality.